Al-Hasan al-A'sam: Capture of Syria and first invasion of Egypt

 On 25 August 971, the allies captured Damascus, with al-A'sam proclaiming the suzerainty of the Abbasid caliph over Syria and having the name of the Fatimid caliph, al-Mu'izz li-Din Allah, ritually cursed in the mosques.
 The Qarmatians now turned towards Ramla.
 Jawhar had sent reinforcements, freshly arrived from Ifriqiya, to the city, but their commander, Sa'adat ibn Hayyan, withdrew to Jaffa and adopted a passive stance.
 The Qarmatians were thus left free to sack Ramla on 5 September 971.
-Encouraged by his successes, al-A'sam proceeded to lay siege to Jaffa with part of their forces under Akhu Muslim, and led the remainder of his army into an invasion of Egypt.
+Encouraged by his successes, al-A'sam proceeded to lay siege to Jaffa with part of their forces under Akhu Muslim—one of the most prominent members of the ashraf of Egypt and fervent opponent of the Fatimid regime—and led the remainder of his army into an invasion of Egypt.
 Egypt was left almost defenceless, while the Qarmatian army grew with the addition of the Banu Tayy Bedouin to it.

 Al-A'sam entered Egypt at Qulzum, a month after capturing Damascus.
 Instead of moving directly against the Egyptian capital, Fustat, however, he moved north to the eastern Nile Delta.
 The coastal town of Tinnis, which had rebelled a year before against Fatimid taxation, rose up again in revolt, and the Qarmatians captured the town of Farama.
 A month later, a Fatimid army under Yaruq recovered Farama, but over the following weeks the revolt spread across the Delta, and Yaruq and his men had to retreat towards Fustat.
 The Qarmatians' detour nevertheless gave Jawhar time to prepare a ditch and wall, at Ayn Shams, north of Fustat, stretching for 10 km from the Nile to the Muqattam hills.
 The Fatimid general called almost the entire population of Fustat to arms, and in two fierce battles on 22 and 24 December 971, despite heavy losses, managed to defeat his opponents.
 The Qarmatians broke and retreated back into Palestine.
 Jawhar did not pursue them, but set a bounty on them, and many Qarmatians were killed as a result.
-Al-As'ar returned to al-Ahsa, but the Qarmatians remained in control of Syria.
+Al-A'sam returned to al-Ahsa, but the Qarmatians remained in control of Syria.